orochi-network/orochi-network.github.io/src/threshold-ecdsa/frost-construction/sign.md

 6. For each \\(i\\), participants check if \\(R=\prod_{i\in S}R_i\\) and \\(g_i=R_i\mathsf{pk_i}^{c \lambda_{i,S}}\\).
 If any check fails, report the misbehaving \\(P_i\\) and the protocol is aborted.
 Otherwise, compute \\(z=\sum_{i \in S}z_i\\) and returns \\(\sigma=(R,z)\\).

-For abort identification, there are 3 instances that the protocol can abort in the signing protocol.